pingcap/docs-cn/op-guide/configuration.md

 + default: true
 + The value can be (true) or (false). (true) is to enable metrics and pprof. (false) is to disable metrics and pprof.

+### --metrics-addr
++ prometheus pushgateway address
++ default: ""
++ Leaves it empty will disable prometheus client from pushing.

+### --metrics-intervel
++ prometheus client push interval in seconds
++ default: 0
++ Setting the value to 0 stops prometheus client from pushing.

 ## Placement Driver (PD)

 ### -L